 There are various services required by state-operated programs and activities, which are provided on a centralized basis.
 The costs of these operations are borne by the user agencies through a charge system, which allocates the costs of delivery of the goods or services.
 The operations of these programs are shown for display purposes only, since the costs are reflected in the budget of the user agency both on an actual and budget basis.
-Internal Service Programs operated by the Department of Corrections include the Central Distribution Center, Correctional Industries, and Pastore Center Telephone Operations.
+Internal Service Programs operated by the Department of Corrections include the Central Distribution Center and Correctional Industries.

 The Central Distribution Center purchases and inventories \$5.5 million in food and a variety of cleaning, household, and office supplies for distribution to state institutions, other state and local governments, and non-profit agencies.
 Correctional Industries provides goods and services to other state, municipal, and non-profit entities to include printing, furniture restoration, license plate production, auto maintenance, clothing and linen production, grounds keeping, janitorial, office moving, and a variety of other services.
-Total FY 2006 sales volume was \$6.8 million.
-Total employment was 216 inmates.
-Pastore Services Telephone Operations operates and maintains the Central Telephone System for all agencies at the Pastore Government Center, as well as, memoranda of agreement, with the Emergency Management Agency, Vocational Rehabilitation, Zambarano Hospital, and other state agencies, on administrative and maintenance functions of certain Avaya switches.
+Total FY 2009 sales volume was \$6.1 million.
+Total employment was 198 inmates.